 Accessories that come with the machine consist of a standard serger foot, an instructional book, a pack of needles, two screwdrivers and a pair of tweezers.
-Bonus pack consists of an additional blind hem foot and two packs of size 14 needles.
+Janome 8002D Serger has a bonus pack which consists of an additional blind hem foot and two packs of size 14 needles.

 This serger sewing machine is an affordable model so it’s natural that it has a couple of drawbacks.
 The accessory tray is somewhat tiny so it doesn’t fit all of the necessary items.
 Even though it should be able to do so, this model can’t work with very thick or tough materials like leather and denim nor can it sew over multiple layers of middleweight fabric.
 The machine doesn’t have a free arm so you won’t be able to sew cuffs or sleeves on it without improvising a little.
 And lastly, it’s a 110V only model so if you’re living in a country which has a different voltage, you’ll have to get a converter in order to use it.